waynegakuo/ENONE-Finance-Customer-Web-App/README.md

     npm install -g @angular/cli

+## Installing Firebase CLI

+You can install the Firebase CLI using a method that matches your operating system, experience level, and/or use case.

+    npm install -g firebase-tools

+Follow the rest of the steps [here](https://firebase.google.com/docs/cli#windows-npm) which includes log-in to the project you will create later in these instructions.

 ## Cloning this project

 If you wish to have this project on your machine, use the following command: